 Professional Development

-Students, Early-Career Professionals, and attendees of all ages will have abundant opportunities to build their networks and advance their careers at TWS2024
+Students, Early-Career Professionals, and attendees of all ages will have abundant opportunities to build their networks and advance their careers at TWS2025

 Opportunities available throughout the week

 Whether you’re new to the profession or a seasoned wildlifer, The Wildlife Society’s Annual Conference is a great place to grow your network and learn something new.
-Throughout the week, we’ve made sure to include activities specifically focused on advancing your professional development.
-Here’s a list of some of the opportunities that await you in Baltimore.
+Throughout the week, we include activities specifically focused on advancing your professional development.
+Here’s a list of some of the opportunities we have planned in Edmonton.
+We will update this list as more details become available.

 If this is your first TWS conference, also check out our latest TWS Webinar Series post titled, “Safety, Professional Behavior, and Networking: Attending Your First Annual Conference“